the-alex/the-alex.github.io/_posts/2015-11-16-anyone-can-code.md

 ## On 'Innate Talent'

-I'd like to immediately address the idea of their being some innate talent- something in the genes- that contributes to one's programming skill.
+I'd like to immediately address the idea of there being some innate talent- something in the genes- that contributes to one's programming skill.
 There is a study I'd like to cite here, one published in a peer reviewed journal. [_"The Role of Deliberate Practice ..."_](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.169.9712) is an article addressing exactly how "expert performers" acquire their abilities.
 It concludes with a paragraph that I think is sharply relevant here.

 > People believe that because expert performance is qualitatively different from normal performance the expert performer must be endowed with characteristics qualitatively different from those of normal adults ...
 However, we deny that these differences are immutable, that is, due to innate talent ...
 Instead, we argue that the differences between expert performers and normal adults reflect a life-long period of deliberate effort to improve performance in a specific domain.